tinne26/kage-desk/docs/tutorials/intro/06_uniforms.md

 	// by one), and discard it if we are outside (multiply
 	// by zero), so we need to change the sign and clamp factor := clamp(-distToEdge, 0, 1)
-	factor  = pow(factor, 1.0/2.2) // gamma correction
 	return vec4(1, 0, 0, 1)*factor
 }
 ```
+*(Full program available at [examples/intro/circle](https://github.com/tinne26/kage-desk/blob/main/examples/intro/circle))*

-If you used `if` statements instead of `clamp()` and don't know what gamma correction is, don't worry.
+If you used `if` statements instead of `clamp()`, don't worry.
 The reason `clamp()` (or some combinations of `min()`/`max()`) are preferred to conditionals is that shaders are executed by many GPU processors in parallel, and typically they are all executing the same instruction at the same time.
 When there are branches, all branches may have to be executed for all processors anyway.
 The topic is deep and complex and it's not something you have to worry about right now, but it's good to start seeing ways to avoid conditionals.
 Here an actual conditional wouldn't be much worse, but you definitely don't want big conditionals doing completely different things, because you may end up having to execute all those big branches on all processors anyway.

-On the other topic of gamma correction, the issue is that lightness is not perceived linearly by humans, but follows a power function instead.
-Therefore, using a linear fall-off for the opacity at the edge of the circumference is not ideal, so... we can use a simple formula to correct it.
-Again, this doesn't matter much here, but it's a concept you may want to know about for your future adventures.
-In more complex shaders it can have a significant effect.
 </details>

 With the circle shader working, the next step is to modify the `main.go` and the `shader.kage` programs so the `Radius` also becomes a uniform.
 Pass the value of 80 from the `Draw()` function in `main.go` instead of hardcoding it in the shader.